browserengineering/book/book/layout.md

             previous = next
 ```

-The difference between _nodes_ and _layout objects_ can get confusing
-here.
-Each `child` comes from `node.children`, so it is a HTML node.
+This code is tricky because it involves two trees: `node` is part of
-But `self`, `previous`, and `next` are all layout objects: they are
+the HTML tree, as is `child`.
+But `self`, `previous`, and `next` are
+all part of the layout tree.
+The two trees have similar structure, so
+it's easy to get confused.
+But remember that this code constructs the
+layout tree from the HTML tree.
+So it reads from `node.children` (in
+the HTML tree) and writes to `self.children` (in the layout tree).

-all part of the layout tree!
-Also note the tricky logic with updating
+Also, note the tricky logic with updating the `previous` sibling as we
-the `previous` sibling as we go though the loop.
+go though the loop.

 So this creates layout objects for the direct children of the node in
 question.
 Now those children's own `layout` methods can be called to